john-cd/rust_howto/bk/src/standard_library/option.md

 ## See Also {#skip}

-- The [ShowOption](https://lib.rs/crates/show-option)↗ crate provides extension methods and macros for formatting Options.
+- The [ShowOption][c~show-option~lib.rs]↗ crate provides extension methods and macros for formatting Options.

 ## Related Topics {#related-topics}